All Episodes

 Well, I don't listen to the radio much.

-So I mean, I have nothing against Michelle Wee.
+So, I mean, I have nothing against Michelle Wee.

-You can't even I love Michelle Wheat.
+You can't even, I love Michelle We.

 If anything, I'm jealous of her.